 The envisioned planet of life, in the deep green worldview, should be one that continues to support humans.
 For it is not humans but human exceptionalism, and the destruction of life that comes with it, that is being challenged.

 Those who hold a deep green worldview will generally feel a compulsion to act, and there are many things than an individual can do.
-These include: making lifestyle changes and trying to inspire others to follow these; contributing to groups that challenge the dual root causes of life's destruction – overconsumption and overpopulation; writing to companies and politicians; and taking direct action (which could be something as simple as removing plastic debris from a local river or something involving more personal risk).
-Individuals can also show their support for the deep green worldview by reading and signing this statement. ■
+These include: making lifestyle changes and trying to inspire others to follow these; contributing to groups that challenge the dual root causes of life's destruction – overconsumption and overpopulation; writing to companies and politicians; and taking direct action (which could be something as simple as removing plastic debris from a local river or something involving more personal risk). ■